ChrisTelles152/DS-GA-HW/lessons/03/README.md

 **Check:**

 1. What is the difference between bias and variance?
->	- A: see graphic above

 2. What is a commonly used metric that describes variance?
->	- A: "STD"

 3. What is the formula for this metric?
->	- A: square root of variance

 #### Context
 On many projects, descriptive statistics will be the first - and often times only - step for analysis.
 Say you need to understand the demographics of your customer base: descriptive stats will give you the answer.
 You don't necessarily need a fancy model to answer many common business questions.